Quick fix for Chrome issue that does not clear browsing history

-Recent versions of the Google Chrome browser have a bug that prevents some users from deleting the browsing history of the browser.
+Recent versions of the Google Chrome browser have a bug that prevents some users from deleting the browsing history (and/or cache) of the browser.
 In some other cases, users were unable to stop the clearing process.

-Chrome users may load chrome://settings/clearBrowserData, use the keyboard shortcut Ctrl-Shift-Del, or select Menu > More Tools > Clear browsing data to access the menu.
+Chrome users may load chrome://settings/clearBrowserData, use the keyboard shortcut Ctrl-Shift-Del, or select Menu (three-dot icon) > More Tools > Clear browsing data to access the menu.

 Chrome displays basic options at first but you may want to switch to advanced to gain more control over the functionality.